InspiryThemes/realhomes-docs/docs/add-agent.md

 # **Add Agent**

-Go to **Dashboard → Real Homes → Agents → Add New** to add a new agent.
+Go to **Dashboard → Easy Real Estate → Agents → Add New** to add a new agent.

 ### **Agent Name and Description**